-In Table 1, we present descriptive for several product features - once for all available products and once for all products consumers clicked on.
+In Table 1, we present descriptive statistics for several product features - once for all available products and once for all products consumers clicked on.
 The average regular price of a pair of sandals is 37 in local currency (around US \$10) and 2% of the sandals are on promotion at any point in time.
 Not surprisingly, consumers tend to click on products that are cheaper and more likely to be on price promotion.
-We also display variables describing a consumer's search history before the current session.
+We also display variables describing a consumer's search history before the consumer's current session.
 The variable "Searched Sandals Past Week" indicates whether a consumer searched a pair of sandals in the past week.
 The variable "Searched on Sales Page Past Week" captures whether a consumer used the sales route for any product (including sandals) in the past week.
 Although the statistics for these two variables look similar, only 20% of consumers are in both groups, i.e., searched sandals via the sales route in the week prior to the current session.

 Table 2 lists the six different search routes (and the home page) in our data and provides descriptive statistics for clicked and for purchased products conditional on having reached them via a specific route.6 Consumer behavior varies depending on the search route they take.
-For example, consumers who go through the category or recommendations routes search, on average, more products.
+For example, consumers who go through the category or recommendations routes search more products on average.
 Consumers are most likely to make a purchase if they go through the category or search function routes.
-Consumers click on cheaper and more likely to be price promoted products when they use the sale or other routes.
-Comparing the average prices of searched and purchased products, across all search routes, the average price of purchased products is lower than the average price of searched products.7
+Consumers click on cheaper and more likely to be